Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * Update the doc and then fix the data.

-# 2.10 – What to Ask the “Code AI” Chat For
+# 2.10 – What to Ask the “Code AI” Chat For - Complete

 Once this data model is agreed on, another chat can help you with tools to enforce and use it.